conmaol/gadelica/grammar/nouns.md

 ### Proper nouns and common nouns

-Nouns can be further classified according to the nature of their denotation, or the way in which they relate to entities in the world.
+Parallel to the disctinction between concrete and abstract nouns, nouns can be further sub-classified according to the nature of their denotation, or the way in which they relate to entities in the world.

 *Proper nouns* are names of particular entities

 *Common nouns* denote classes of entity

-In the passage from the previous section, there are two proper nouns – *Cumhal* ‘Cumhall’ and *Fionn* ‘Finn’.
+In the ‘Fionn’ passage from the previous section, there are two proper nouns – *Cumhal* ‘Cumhall’ and *Fionn* ‘Finn’.

 All the other nouns in the passage, whether concrete or abstract, are common nouns – *saoghal* ‘a world’,